jobkroongit/100-Days-Of-Code-Log/r2-log.md

 React class vs. functional components.
 React functional components are more concise, leading to cleaner, less complex code as to class components.

 ### R2D3
+Routers help create and navigate between the different URLs allowing the user to move between components while preserving user state.

 ### R2D4
+When working in production environments instead of your localhost project when learning how to code, it's going to be an essential part of your skillset.

 ### R2D5
 ### R2D6
 ### R2D7